Ensuring Access to Food Resources for Students Experiencing Homelessness

 - States must issue benefits using automatic issuance for eligible children and must provide an application for those who were not certified during the school year.

-- Those students who are categorically eligible and directly certified for school meals will automatically receive benefits, this means that all students who are identified as facing homelessness should be automatically issued benefits.
+- Those students who are categorically eligible and directly certified for school meals will automatically receive benefits, meaning all students identified as experiencing homelessness should automatically receive benefits.

 Best Practices to Distribute Benefits